yyh-pc/LidarSLAM/ros_wrapping/lidar_slam/README.md

 rostopic pub -1 /slam_command lidar_slam/SlamCommand "command: 20"
 ```
 Again, running the SLAM in mapping mode with initially loaded tag poses can be dangerous though.
 If you don't have any absolute tag poses to supply, the last estimated tag poses will be used.
 It means the map will be updated so it fits the last frames.

+### Optional Camera use

+If camera use is enabled, *LidarSlamNode* subscribes to RGB images ([sensor_msgs::Image](http://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/Image.html)) on topic '*camera_topic*', and records the most recent images.
+Note that this feature also needs a subscription to camera_info_topic containing the camera calibration ([sensor_msgs::CameraInfo](http://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/CameraInfo.html)).

+**NOTE** : You can specify the camera topics directly in the launch command with the argument : `camera_topic:="your_tag_topic"` and `camera_info_topic:="your_tag_topic"`.

+**NOTE** : You can launch a decompression node contained in *ROS* default package **image_transport** directly in the launch command with the argument : `image_compressed:=true`

+Images can then be used in local optimization if their timestamps are close enough to the Lidar frames' relatively to the threshold : *time_threshold*.
+To do so, first, the slam points are projected into the corresponding image.
+Then, an optical flow is computed on the extracted pixels and the image frame corresponding to next lidar frame (see [opencv documentation](https://docs.opencv.org/3.4/d4/dee/tutorial_optical_flow.html) for more details about optical flow computation).
+Finally, a constraint between pixels of the optical flow is built and added to slam optimization.

+A weight is parameterizable for the new camera constraint.
+It represents the impact of one pixel match relatively to one geometric 3D point match (built from lidar frame) in the optimization.
+The more we trust the optical flow, the higher this weight should be.
+This parameter is described in the supplied [config files](params).

+***WARNING***: Remember to set *max_measures*, *lidar_is_posix* and *time_threshold* to convenient values to be able to use this feature.

 ## About the published TF tree